Onshore and offshore wind. Patent-pending.

-CLS Wind designs sensor-informed, operator-directed lifting systems for the next generation of onshore and offshore wind.
-Patent-pending.
+CLS Wind builds sensor-informed, operator-directed lifting platforms for onshore and offshore wind.
+Two products, one platform principle: lift loads scale linearly with turbine height, where conventional cranes scale exponentially.
 Validated by Arup, Kent Engineering, and the American Bureau of Shipping.

 Onshore turbines are growing past 150-meter hub heights.
 Offshore nacelles are passing 500 tons.
 Conventional cranes scale exponentially with height.
-Heavy-lift vessels are scarce, expensive, and booked years out.
+The handful of vessels that can install offshore turbines above 15 MW (roughly thirty worldwide) are booked eighteen to twenty-four months out at day rates above $500,000.

-The result is delayed deployments, higher levelized costs, and a growing major component replacement backlog as the global fleet ages.
+The result is delayed deployments, higher levelized costs, and a major component replacement backlog that grows daily as the global fleet ages.
 CLS Wind addresses the lift itself, with a system that scales linearly with height and works with the cranes and vessels operators already have.

 Two systems.
 One platform principle.